LOADING ...

 I sing of a Whistle, a of worth,

-I of' a Whistle, the pride of the North,
+I sing of' a Whistle, the of the North,

 Was brought to the of our good Scottish king,

-And long this Whistle all Scotland shall ring.
+And long with this all Scotland shall ring.

-The god of the bottle sends from his hall-
+The god of the sends down from his hall-

-drink them to hell, Sir! or ne'er see me more!'
+'And drink to hell, Sir! or ne'er see me more!'

 The son of great was conqueror still,

-Robert, the lord of the Cairn and the Scaur,
+Till Robert, the of the Cairn and the Scaur,

 He drank his god-ship as deep as the sea,

-No tide of the e'er drunker than he.
+No of the Baltic e'er drunker than he.

 Robert, victorious, the trophy has gained,

-Which now in his house has for remained;
+Which now in his has for ages remained;

-three noble chieftains, and all of his blood,
+Till three chieftains, and all of his blood,

-Three joyous fellows with hearts clear of flaw;
+Three joyous good fellows with hearts of flaw;

-Or else he muster the heads of the clan,
+Or else he would the heads of the clan,

-And more, in claret, try which was the man.
+And once more, in claret, try was the man.

 'By the of the ancients!'Glenriddel replies,

-'I,ll conjure the ghost of the great More*,
+'I,ll conjure the ghost of the Rorie More*,

 'And his horn with him twenty times o'er.'

-And tell ages the feats of the day;
+And tell future ages the feats of the

 A who detested all sadness and spleen,

-And new cork is a new spring of joy;
+And every new cork is a new of joy;

 In the of old friendship and kindred so set,